aequitas/macos-menubar-wireguard/README.md

 - The Helper is installed as a [Privileged Launchd daemon](https://developer.apple.com/documentation/servicemanagement/1431078-smjobbless?language=objc) during the startup of the App.
 The user will be prompted for credentials during this action.
 - Logic/responsability in the Helper is kept to a minimum and communication between the App and the Helper is in simple primitives to reduce attack surface of the Helper.
 - The Helper should not allow an unprivileged attacker to perform any actions via the XPC that would not be possible to perform when using the App.
-- Both the App and the Helper are signed and these signatures will be verified on Helper installation and XPC communication.
+- Both the App and the Helper are signed and these signatures will be verified on Helper installation.
-- The Helper will only run when needed.
+- The Helper will only run during the runtime of the Application.
+- The Helper notifies the App on any change in the WireGuard configuration/runtime state.
+The App will then query the Helper to allow rebuilding its menus.

 # License